joshbruce/fourth-earth-raw/public/content.md

 1. Calculating the challenge level of the defender.
 2. Calculating the number of points drained from the defender's health battery.

-Combat action target the health battery directly.
+Combat action targets the health battery directly.
 The challenge level determines how hard the target is to hit; therefore, the qualities used shoud help the defender avoid being hit or make it easier for the attacker to hit the defender.
 It's recommended that the qualities avoid increasing complexity.

 Consider character A (attacker) attacking character B (defender) with a longsword.
 Character B has 1 rank in two-handed weapons and 1 rank the longsword specifically.
 Meanwhile, character A doesn't have any ranks yet.
 Therefore, character B has more knowledge and experience in that type of attack than character A and is awarded 1 challenege level for each rank; 2 in this case.
 Character A spends 2 physical to hit character B. (It's recommended that the challenge level not go above 7.)